TheBroox/TextAdventure.js/README.md

 The Console takes the user input passed to it by the Server acts on it and then returns a string that ultimately displayed to the user.
 Upon receiving the the user input the first thing the Console does is run it through the Parser to convert it to a more easy to use JavaScript object; consisting of an action, a subject and an object.
 The Console then runs the appropriate functionality based on the following hierarchy:

-1. Does the action have a corresponding function in the cartridges
+1. Does the action have a corresponding function in the cartridge
 2. Does the action have a corresponding function in the console
 3. Does the subject have a corresponding interaction